| CHAPTER D31 MONEY AND CHRISTIAN FINANCES |

 the fact that I’d been entertaining an angel unaware.
 And how had I responded?

 Like any Pharisee who wants to do his “Christian duty.”
-Was the five-dollar
+Was the five-dollar bill

-help him – and not because I made me look bad.
+– and not because I made me look bad.

 Pride often blinds me into thinking I’m a